MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 ### Input values

-A MotionController can expose two kind of inputs:
+A MotionController can expose two kinds of inputs:

-* Buttons and trigger states are expressed by an unique float value between 0.0 and 1.0 that indicates how much they're pressed.
+* Buttons and trigger states are expressed by a unique float value between 0.0 and 1.0 that indicates how much they're pressed.
     * A button can only return 0.0 (when not pressed) or 1.0 (when pressed) while a trigger can return continuous values between 0.0 (fully released) to 1.0 (fully pressed).
 * Thumbstick state is expressed by a Vector2 whose X and Y components are between -1.0 and 1.0.

-You can use the *MotionController.GetPressableInputs()* method to return a list of inputs returning a pressed value (buttons and triggers) or the *MotionController.GetXYInputs()* method to return a list of inputs returning a 2-axis value.
+You can use *MotionController.GetPressableInputs()* to return a list of inputs returning a pressed value (buttons and triggers) or the *MotionController.GetXYInputs()* method to return a list of inputs returning a 2-axis value.

 A MotionControllerReading instance represents the state of the controller at a given time: